Skip to main content

 10.129.234.50 DC.redelegate.vl redelegate.vl DC

-Now I have proper DNS resolution set up for the domain.
-Next, I run a comprehensive port scan using RustScan.
-This tool is much faster than traditional nmap for initial discovery, and I specifically use the --ulimit 5000 flag to handle the large number of open ports that domain controllers typically have.
+With proper DNS resolution set up for the domain, the next step is a comprehensive port scan using RustScan.
+This tool is much faster than traditional nmap for initial discovery, and the --ulimit 5000 flag handles the large number of open ports that domain controllers typically have.

 elliot@exegol:~$ rustscan -a 10.129.234.50 --ulimit 5000